Maintaining Status

 Determining Your Emergency Contact Person

-We recommend students provide at least two emergency contacts at the online Student Center:
+We recommend that students provide at least two emergency contacts in the online Student Center:

-2nd contact: This should be a backup person in case the first contact cannot be reached.
-The 2nd emergency can be either inside or outside the U.S., but there should be someone who could get in touch with students' contacts in their home countries.
+- Secondary Contact: This is a backup person in case the first contact cannot be reached.
+The second contact can be either inside or outside the U.S., but they should be someone who can connect with your primary contact if needed.

 Updating Emergency Contacts

-Step 1: Log in to the Student Center and scroll down to the “Personal Information” section.
-Click “Emergency Contact”.
+Step 1: Log in to the Student Center, scroll down to the “Personal Information” section, and click “Emergency Contact.”

 Full-Time Requirement

-Both F-1 international students and J-1 exchange students must enroll and maintain enrollment in a full-time course load each Fall and Spring semester.
+Both F-1 international students and J-1 exchange students must enroll and maintain a full-time course load each Fall and Spring semester.
 There are no enrollment requirements for Summer or Winter breaks.

 Completion of a Full-Time Course Load

-*F-1 International students who receive an "I" (incomplete) grade for a course are given one calendar year (12 months) immediately following the end of the term in which the incomplete grade was assigned to make up the necessary work for the class.
-Failure to complete the assigned work within this one year will result in the "I" grade being converted into an "IC" grade.
+F-1 international students who receive an "I" (Incomplete) grade have one calendar year (12 months) from the end of the term in which the grade was assigned to complete the necessary work.
+If the work is not completed within this timeframe, the "I" grade will be converted into an "IC" grade.

-Grades that do not count towards satisfying the full-time enrollment requirement are W (Withdrawal), WU (Unauthorized withdrawal), and AU (Audit).
+Grades that do not count towards the full-time enrollment requirement include:

 Online Courses vs. Hybrid Courses